btakita/briantakita.com/src/posts/magic-connections-with-the-philosophy-of-language.md

 <p style="text-align: center; display: block;"><img src="/images/unicorn.jpg" alt="From http://casiestewart.com/unicornrainbow/ - https://lh4.googleusercontent.com/-ylo97AfxI9c/SuW-sv-oDII/AAAAAAAAGxc/tVIc_fh1A9A/s2048/unicorn.jpg - Licensed under Creative Commons" style="width: 376px; display: inline;">
 </p>

-Magic exists!
+<a href="https://github.com/btakita/philosophy/blob/master/src/magic.md" target="_blank">Magic</a> exists!
 Well, if you have listened to me lately, you will hear that <a href="https://github.com/btakita/philosophy/blob/master/src/exist.md" target="_blank">everything exists (including fiction)</a>.
-When everything exists, we can recapture the entirety of language from those who wish to impose restrictions on <a href="" target="_blank">Existence</a>.
+When everything exists, we can recapture the entirety of language from those who wish to impose restrictions on <a href="https://github.com/btakita/philosophy/blob/master/src/existence.md" target="_blank">Existence</a>.
 We have all heard "that does not exist".
 We can now say, "that" does exist & "that" is a useful concept.

 I'm happy to see my own homespun approach have a stong connection to an established Philosophical branch.
-The <a href="http://en.wikipedia.org/wiki/Philosophy_of_language" target="_blank">Philosophy of Language (Wikipedia)</a> brings concepts together into a system of logic to yield magical & insightful connections in <a href="https://github.com/btakita/philosophy/blob/master/src/existence.md" target="_blank">Existence</a>.
+The <a href="http://en.wikipedia.org/wiki/Philosophy_of_language" target="_blank">Philosophy of Language (Wikipedia)</a> brings concepts together into a system of logic to yield magical & insightful connections in Existence.

 <span class="more"></span>